What do white-footed mice look like?

 White-footed mice pose health risks to people.
 They are carriers of the bacterium that causes Lyme disease which is then transmitted to people and animals by the deer tick.
 They also spread a variety of other bacteria and diseases including Hantavirus.

-White-footed mice that find their way inside to nest can create structural damage inside of a home by chewing through wires, insulation, drywall, flooring, and beams.
+White-footed mice that find their way inside to nest can create structural damage inside a Washington home by chewing through wires, insulation, drywall, flooring, and beams.

 How do I get rid of white-footed mice?

 The easiest way to eliminate white-footed mice is to partner with an experienced professional.
 At Prosite Pest Control, we offer relief from white-footed mouse problems.
-Our solution starts with an accurate identification of the infestation.
+Our solution starts with the accurate identification of the infestation.
 Then we’ll develop a plan of action that gets rid of these destructive and potentially dangerous white-footed mice.
-Visit our rodent control page for more information about our white-footed mouse control services.
+Visit our rodent control page for more information about our white-footed mouse control services in Ellensburg and Central WA.

 How do I prevent problems with white-footed mice?